Bacitracin / hydrocortisone / neomycin / polymyxin b topical Side Effects

 For Healthcare Professionals

-Dermatologic side effects associated with the use of topical corticosteroids have included burning, itching, irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, maceration of the skin, secondary infection, skin atrophy, striae, and miliaria.
-These reactions are more likely with the use of occlusive dressings or with use over prolonged periods of time.[Ref]
+-Frequency not reported: Burning, itching, irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, maceration of the skin, secondary infection, skin atrophy, striae, miliaria[Ref]

 - Drug class: topical steroids with anti-infectives

 Related treatment guides